 The Creative Entrepreneur Fellowship

-The Creative Entrepreneur Fellowship (CEF) is a customized professional development experience designed to create career momentum for a diverse group of artists and creative solopreneurs.
-The program includes personalized goal setting, one-on-one coaching, skills-training seminars, a $1000 stipend for business-related purchases, and an opportunity to showcase work at a capstone event.
-Each year, 7-10 individuals are selected for the program through a competitive application process.
+The Creative Entrepreneur Fellowship (CEF) is designed to accelerate the careers and practice of a diverse group of artists and creative solopreneurs.
+CEF is a customized professional development experience for 8-10 individuals selected through a competitive application process.
+The program includes personalized goal setting, one-on-one coaching, skills-training seminars, a stipend for business-related purchases, and an opportunity to showcase work at a capstone event.
 The program kicks off in November and runs through June.
-Workshops are held in Roxbury as well as at the A&BC offices.
+Workshops are held in Roxbury as well as at the A&BC offices in Fort Point.

 This program is supported by the Emily Hall Tremaine Foundation, the Clowes Family Foundation, and the Boston Cultural Council, a local agency that is funded by the Massachusetts Cultural Council and administrated by the Mayor’s Office of Arts, Tourism, and Special Events.